m0glan/dotnet-sqlite-encryption/README.md

-# dotnet-sqlite-utils
+# dotnet-sqlite-encryption
-A set of utilities for the SQLite provider in .NET.
+A set of utilities for making it easier to encrypt a SQLite database with SQLCipher in .NET.